 Soil logs must be submitted to describe soil type and depth, and a site map shall be submitted showing the location of each test hole.
-Classification shall be in accordance with the U.S. Department of Agriculture Textural Triangle (Figure 3.27, Volume III of the DOE Manual).

 Test pits or borings shall extend at least three (3) feet below the bottom of roof downspout systems and five (5) feet below the bottom of all other infiltration facilities.
 Soil logs shall include the depth to the seasonally high ground water table and impervious strata.
-The wet season water table elevation measurements shall be made during the period when the water table elevation is expected to be at its maximum (November 15 through April 15).
+The wet season water table elevation measurements shall be made with a piezometer during the period when the water table elevation is expected to be at its maximum (November 15 through April 15).